For more than 13 years, El Sol, Jupiter’s Neighborhood Resource Center, has sought to improve lives and inspire other communities with its model.

 Scheduled performances include bossa nova guitar, Guatemalan marimba, a folkloric dance group, the Jupiter Elementary School Choir and a mariachi band.

 El Sol Fest features a petting zoo, pony rides, crafts and games.
-The large children’s area will also have a miniature train, visits from princesses and cartoon characters, a cake walk and face paintings.
+The large children’s area will also have a miniature train, visits from cartoon characters, a cake walk and face paintings.

 El Sol’s signature festival began as a celebration of art created by its day laborers.
 Since then, it has grown to attract a diverse collection of South Florida painters, photographers and artisans.